 Any changes to company details must be updated in the appropriate record or register immediately because they can be inspected by government agencies and the public at any time.

 Who is legally responsible for the filing requirements of a limited company?

 Directors are ultimately responsible for managing the filing requirements of a limited company, even if any of these duties are delegated to a company secretary or accountant.

 Failure to maintain the filing requirements of a limited company can lead to serious consequences, such as financial penalties, director disqualification, company dissolution, and prosecution.

 Dormant company filing and reporting requirements

-- Annual confirmation statements must be filed at Companies House at least once every 12 months.
+- Confirmation statements must be filed at Companies House at least once every 12 months

-- Changes to registered details, including PSC, must be reported to Companies House (and HMRC, in some cases) as and when they occur.
+- Changes to registered details must be reported to Companies House (and HMRC, in some cases) as and when they occur

-1st Formations Online Company Manager is a free software filing facility that allows you to access your registered details online, report changes and file annual confirmation statements (previously called the annual return) at Companies House quickly and securely at any time.
+1st Formations Online Company Manager is a free software filing facility that allows you to access your registered details online, report changes, and file annual confirmation statements at Companies House quickly and securely at any time.

 Existing clients are automatically registered for this service.
-Non-clients can sign up for this service by creating a free account online and importing their company onto our system.
+Non-clients can sign up for our free service by creating an account online and importing their company onto our system.